Tickets for Drew Game September 5, 2015

-Tickets for this game are on sale.
-Advance reserved seat tickets are $5.00 and all tickets at the gate will be $7.00 each.
+Tickets for this game are on sale now.
+Reserved seat tickets purchased in advance are $8.00 each for this game.
+All tickets at the gate will be $9.00.
+This will also be 8th grade band night.

 2015 Vikings Football Schedule